go-rod/rod/README.md

   With puppeteer, you have to handle promise/async/await a lot, it makes elegant [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) design very hard.
 End to end tests requires a lot of sync operations to simulate human inputs, because Puppeteer is based on Nodejs all IO operations are async calls, so usually, people end up typing tons of async/await.
 If you forget to write a `await`, it's usually painful to debug leaking Promise.
 The overhead grows when your project grows.

   Rod is type-safe by default, and has better internal comments about how Rod itself works.
-It has type bindings with all the API of Devtools protocol.
+It has type bindings for all endpoints in Devtools protocol.

   Rod will disable domain events whenever possible, puppeteer will always enable all the domains.
 It will consume a lot of resources when driving a remote browser.